-Are you sure you want to change the storage folder?
-This will remove the files from your Airtime library!
+to change the storage folder? les from your Airtime library!
 Cancel OK

 The Manage Media Folders page will now display the new storage location.

 Import Folder:

 Choose folder Set

 Current Import Folder:/home/daniel/Music/

 Watched Folders:

 Choose folder Add

 You are not watching any media folders.